Lots of today's popular diets take advantage of our desire to drop weight quickly. Unfortunately, though, "quick-fix" diets don't work.

 The diet tells you to eat only specific foods or foods in certain combinations.
 There's no reliable scientific proof that combining certain foods works.
 And limiting the foods you eat means you might not get all the nutrition you need.

 The diet makes you completely cut out fat, sugar, or carbs.
 Depriving our bodies of needed food groups is a bad idea (especially when they're still growing).
-It's better to eat smaller portions in well-rounded meals (meals that contain servings of protein, grains, fruits, and veggies).
+It's better to eat smaller portions in well-rounded meals (meals that contain lean protein, whole grains, fruits, veggies, and low-fat dairy).
 When your body gets the right balance of nutrition, it's less likely to send you willpower-busting cravings!
 Eating smaller portions also helps you set good eating habits that will help you keep the weight off.

 The diet requires you to skip meals or replace meals withspecial drinks or food bars.
 As with diets that ban certain food groups, skipping or substituting meals can mean you don't get the nutrition needed to support healthy development.
 Plus, you miss out on the enjoyment of sharing a satisfying meal with friends or family.